polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/art-of-learning-the-journey-of-learning-information-theory/The-Art-of-Learning-The-Journey-of-Learning-Information-Theory.md

 ```

 This distinction highlights the importance of choosing the right loss function based on the specific nature of the machine learning task – regression or classification – ensuring the most effective and accurate model training.

-Absolutely, 아빠!
-Let's explain KL Divergence with a basic formula and examples, noting its importance in seminal papers like "Denoising Diffusion Probabilistic Models":

 ### 5. KL Divergence: The Difference Between Two Stories